 What are short-chain fatty acids?
 This is a fair question.
-Indeed, saturated and, unsaturated fatty acids or omega-3-fatty acids are often discussed, but so far short-chain fatty acids are little known.
-The answer is quite simple: short chain fatty acids (SCFA) are fatty acids with not more than six carbon atoms in the chains.
-They are generated mainly by the bacteria living in the intestine, here again mainly from fiber and fiber-rich food such as fruits, vegetables and legumes.
+Indeed, saturated and, unsaturated fatty acids or omega-3-fatty acids are often discussed, but recently short-chain fatty acids (SCFA) become more and more interesting.
+They are fatty acids with not more than six carbon atoms in the chains and they are generated mainly by the bacteria living in the intestine, here again mainly from fiber and fiber-rich food such as fruits, vegetables and legumes.
 The more fiber and fiber-rich food we eat, the more short-chain fatty acids are present in the intestine.
 Most of the short-chain fatty acids representing about 95% of the fatty acids in the human body are:

 Acetic acid (acetate, 2 carbon atoms)